pablodecm/paper-inferno/paper/paper.md

 high-dimensional, likelihood-free
 inference can rapidly become inefficient, so low-dimensional summary statistics
 $\boldsymbol{t}(D)$ are used instead of the raw data for tractability.
-The choice of summary statistics for such cases becomes critical, given that naive choices might cause loss of relevant information and a corresponding degradation of the power
+The choice of summary statistic for such cases becomes critical, given that naive choices might cause loss of relevant information and a corresponding degradation of the power